johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 If it's a large file it may take a while to show all the QR-Codes.
 Press `Ctrl C` if you want to stop the parade of QR-Codes.

+We ha
+What you have just done is the basis of sending encrypted files.
+W

 Now we will see how to transfer a file from one PrivateKeyVault to another using QR-Codes.
 Here is a summary of what we will be doing:

 Get your camera on your smartphone ready.
 We are going to take a video of the QR-Codes displayed on screen.

+sudo apt-get install python-zbar